I've reviewed 12 Málaga hotels with a rooftop pool, with the views, access details and what to expect before you book. Still tracking down any others.

 How many hotels in Málaga have a rooftop pool?

-12 hotels in Málaga have a rooftop pool.
+I've reviewed twelve so far, and I'm still finding more, so this list keeps growing.
 Most are for hotel guests only.
 B-Heaven at Barceló Málaga is the only one with confirmed day pass access for non-guests.

 Can I visit a rooftop pool in Málaga without staying at a hotel?

 Yes, but only at one.
-B-Heaven at Barceló Málaga offers day passes from around €50 per person, bookable in advance.
+B-Heaven at Barceló Málaga offers day passes from around €45 per person, bookable in advance.
 All other rooftop pools in the city are for hotel guests only.

 Which hotel in Málaga has the best rooftop pool view?